Indian govt has brought China, Pakistan together: Rahul Gandhi

 The Congress leader also said that there are two Indias -- one for the rich and the other for poor, adding that the gap between both Indias is widening.

 Gandhi said that the President’s address didn't touch the central challenges facing the country and was a "list of bureaucratic ideas" instead of a strategic vision.
+He said the address didn’t mention any steps taken to generate employment as the government has not done so.

+"There was not even a single word on what happened during the railway exams.
+Poor India has no jobs.
+In every state, youth is looking for jobs and the government has failed to provide them any," Gandhi said.

+He alleged that the government has brought back the idea of a king ruling the country.
+The government thinks that it can rule the country with a stick, but it cannot happen, he said.

 (More details to follow.)